Danc-0/swiftlink-courier/replit.md

-# Swift Logistics Nairobi - Delivery Platform
+# Swift Link Courier - Delivery Platform

 ## Overview

-Swift Logistics is a modern logistics and delivery platform for Nairobi, Kenya.
+Swift Link Courier is a modern courier and delivery platform for Nairobi, Kenya.
 The application provides a customer-facing website showcasing delivery services, fleet information, coverage areas, and contact options.
 Built as a full-stack web application with a focus on mobile-first design and user engagement through multiple channels (WhatsApp, social media, contact forms).

 ## User Preferences